Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

   .catch((err) => console.log(err));
 ```

 - One of the reasons we're using Mongoose on top of MongoDB is because it offers us the opportunity to create **Models** of our data, essentially locking the form it can take with a **Schema**.
 You set the shape of your data object, and Mongoose makes sure any attempts to add or update data conform to the defined shape.
-Since we'll need a Model for every collection, we'll make another folder in our server for 'models', and a **.js** file for 'user', or 'userModels'.
+Since we'll need a Model for every collection, we'll make another folder in our server for 'models', and a **.js** file for 'user', or 'userModel'.

-- On the userModels.js file, import mongoose from 'mongoose'.
+- On the userModel.js file, import mongoose from 'mongoose'.
 This variable has a property **Schema**, which we can use to create a **new** Schema, and define the shape of our user object:

 ```js
 import mongoose from 'mongoose';